CSCfi/csc-user-guide/docs/support/tutorials/lue.md

 **Note:**
 While we try our hardest to make tools really easy to use, parallel filesystems with a huge amount of files and data are complicated.
-Read the instructions before using the tool!
+Read the full instructions before using the tool!

 Keeping track of how much data/files one has on the disk and removing/moving it in a timely manner ensure a more performing filesystem for all users.